FedorLapa/rsschool-cv/cv.md

 * GitHub: FedorLapa

 ## About me
-I am a reliable person with high communicational skills.
+I'm a reliable person with high communicational skills.
 I'm interested in studying and developing new spheres of human activity.
-So I'll try to do my best with only one purpose - to be on top.
+So I'll try to do my best with only one purpose - to be on the top.

 ## Skills
 * HTML/CSS